hashicorp/terraform-provider-google/website/docs/r/developer_connect_connection.html.markdown

 * `location` -
   (Required)
   Resource ID segment making up resource `name`.
 It identifies the resource within its parent collection as described in https://google.aip.dev/122.
 See documentation for resource type `developerconnect.googleapis.com/GitRepositoryLink`.

 * `connection_id` -
   (Required)
   Required.
-Id of the requesting object
-  If auto-generating Id server-side, remove this field and connection_id from the method_signature of Create RPC
+Id of the requesting object.
+If auto-generating Id server-side, remove this field and connection_id from the method_signature of Create RPC.

 - - -